 Individuals Bringing Lawsuits Against Companies

 Many class action lawsuits have been brought against vape device and e-cigarette companies, but we’re also starting to see many individual lawsuits.
 The lawsuits run the gamut in terms of their claims, which include multiple wrongful death cases and the implication of vape devices in a variety of lung diseases like pneumonia, serious asthma, and COPD.
-Since vaping has now been identified as a risk factor for the novel coronavirus, it is possible that lawsuits could continue to grow more complex.
+Since vaping is now identified as a risk factor for coronavirus, it's possible lawsuits could continue to grow more complex.

-If you believe you have been injured after using a vape device or e-cigarette, Bavagnoli & Bavagnoli may be able to help.
+If you believe you have vaping-related injuries after using a vape device or e-cigarette, Bavagnoli & Bavagnoli may be able to help.
 We have experience fighting for the rights of many New Jersey citizens in personal injury lawsuits, and our Passaic County personal injury lawyers may be able to help you too.

 If you are unsure if you have a case, you can learn more about your rights during a free consultation with our compassionate team.
 Contact us today at (973) 785-9522.